- HCC-78

 Cytotoxic and ROS-Inducing Effects of NH2-PS-MPs in BEAS-2B Cells

 Microplastics are small, persistent particles that can enter the human body through inhalation and penetrate deep into the lungs.
-Although several studies have reported their inhalation toxicity, the findings remain controversial.
+While a number of studies have shown their inhalation toxicity, the findings are still controversial.

-Jeon's team investigated the inhalation toxicities of three differently charged polystyrene microplastics (PS-MPs) using human bronchial epithelial cells (BEAS-2B) and animal models.
-The cytotoxic effects of PS-MPs were assessed using WST-1 and MTT assays, where BEAS-2B cells were treated with 25–400 μg/ml concentrations of PS-MPs, COOH-PS-MPs, and NH2-PS-MPs for 24 hours.
-Only NH2-PS-MPs exhibited significant dose-dependent cytotoxicity, as evidenced by reduced cell viability, which was consistent across both assays, particularly at 200 μg/ml.
-Additionally, reactive oxygen species (ROS) production was evaluated by measuring oxidized DCFH-DA levels, with hydrogen peroxide as the positive control.
-Results showed a significantly higher increase in ROS in BEAS-2B cells treated with NH2-PS-MPs compared to PS-MPs or COOH-PS-MPs, with notable elevations observed after 24-hour exposure to 100 and 200 μg/ml concentrations of NH2-PS-MPs (p < .05).
-The above results indicated that only the positively charged PS-MPs (NH2-PS-MPs) showed cytotoxicity and increased ROS generation in BEAS-2B cells.
+Jeon's team tested the inhalation toxicity of three different-charged PS-MPs on human bronchial epithelial cells (BEAS-2B) and on animals.
+PS-MPs were evaluated for their cytotoxic properties by WST-1 and MTT, in which BEAS-2B cells were exposed to 25–400 g/ml PS-MPs, COOH-PS-MPs, and NH2-PS-MPs for 24 hours.
+Only NH2-PS-MPs showed dose-dependent cytotoxicity with lower cell viability, a result consistent between the assays, especially at 200 g/ml.
+In addition, reactive oxygen species (ROS) production was measured by oxidised DCFH-DA levels, with hydrogen peroxide as a positive control.
+These measurements demonstrated a dramatic rise in ROS from BEAS-2B cells exposed to NH2-PS-MPs over PS-MPs or COOH-PS-MPs, as well as an impressive surge after 24 hours under 100 and 200 g/ml NH2-PS-MPs.
+These findings revealed that only the positively charged PS-MPs (NH2-PS-MPs) were cytotoxic and also produced more ROS in BEAS-2B cells.

 Effects Of Cadmium on Apoptosis, ROS Levels, and Mitochondrial Membrane Potential in BEAS-2B